-- To produce convincing oral and written statistical arguments, using appropriate terminology, in a variety of applied settings. - To know when and how to use technology to aid in solving statistical problems. - To become critical consumers of published statistical results by heightening your awareness of ways in which statistics can be improperly used to mislead, confuse, or distort the truth. - To know and utilize essential techniques for producing data (surveys, experiments, observational studies), analyzing data (graphical & numerical summaries), modeling data (probability, random variables, sampling distributions), and drawing conclusions from data (inference procedures).
+- Produce convincing oral and written statistical arguments, using appropriate terminology, in a variety of applied settings. - Know when and how to use technology to aid in solving statistical problems. - Become critical consumers of published statistical results by heightening your awareness of ways in which statistics can be improperly used to mislead, confuse, or distort the truth. - Know and utilize essential techniques for producing data (surveys, experiments, observational studies), analyzing data (graphical and numerical summaries), modeling data (probability, random variables, sampling distributions), and drawing conclusions from data (inference procedures).